Teach Honors Courses

 HNRS: Honors College course offerings

-Courses offered by the LSU Honors College (designated HNRS courses) are opportunities for LSU professors to teach within their areas of research specialization, engaging with the University's top undergraduate students in an intimate seminar setting and setting the stage for numerous additional mentoring, teaching, and service opportunities, including the LSU Honors Thesis Project.
+Courses offered by the Ogden Honors College (designated HNRS courses) are opportunities for LSU professors to teach within their areas of research specialization, to engage with the University's top undergraduate students in an intimate seminar setting, and to set the stage for numerous additional mentoring, teaching, and service opportunities, including the Ogden Honors Thesis Project.

-The wide variety of HNRS courses in the General Catalog allow professors to explore their current particular research interests with students in special topics courses offered at a variety of levels: from introductory-level seminars to advanced senior-level independent work.
-Interdisciplinary teaching is another cornerstone of the College, with faculty from all Colleges working together, creating environments of critical thinking and communication that transcend disciplinary boundaries and encourage creative synthesis of knowledge and experience.
+The wide variety of HNRS courses in the General Catalog allow professors to explore their current particular research interests with students in special topics courses offered at various levels, from introductory seminars to advanced senior-level independent work.
+Interdisciplinary teaching is another cornerstone of Ogden Honors, with faculty from all Colleges working together, creating environments of critical thinking and communication that transcend disciplinary boundaries and encourage creative synthesis of knowledge and experience.

 Departmental Honors Courses, Honors Option, and the Honors Thesis Project

-A professor at LSU has additional opportunity to teach Honors students through Departmental Honors Courses and the Honors Option.
+LSU faculty have additional opportunities to teach Honors students through Departmental Honors Courses and the Honors Option.
 Departmental Honors courses are Honors versions of existing courses; these courses are developed and coordinated by the home department (for example, MATH 1553 is an Honors version of MATH 1552, and is scheduled and staffed by the Department of Mathematics).
 The Honors Option is an enhancement of an existing upper-level, non-Honors course based on an agreement between student and professor for additional, independent Honors-level work.
-The Honors Thesis Project is the culmination of multiple semesters of specialization and research under the mentorship of a Thesis Director.
-All final Thesis Projects are certified by the LSU Honors College in the awarding of Upper Division Honors Distinction and College Honors.
+The Honors Thesis Project is the culmination of multiple semesters of specialization and research under the mentorship of a faculty thesis director.
+All final Honors Thesis projects are certified by the Ogden Honors College in the awarding of graduation recognitions, such as Upper Division Honors Distinction and College Honors.